-C. The saturated condensing temperature necessary for adiabatic condensers to reject the design total heat of rejection of a refrigeration system assuming dry mode performance shall be less than or equal to the design drybulb temperature plus 20°F for systems serving freezers and shall be less than or equal to the design drybulb temperature plus 30°F for systems serving coolers.
+- C. The saturated condensing temperature necessary for adiabatic condensers to reject the design total heat of rejection of a refrigeration system assuming dry mode performance shall be less than or equal to: - i.
+The design drybulb temperature plus 20°F for systems serving freezers - ii.
+The design drybulb temperature plus 30°F for systems serving coolers